What it is?

 Accounting for STT

 The Accountable person must account for STT in monthly returns.
-A STT return should be completed and submitted with a cheque/cash for the STT applicable on the turnover for that month within 30 days.
+A STT return should be completed and submitted with a cheque/cash for the STT applicable on the turnover for that month by the end of following month.
 The forms are available on our website and Customer Service Centre.

 The Accountable Person may issue bills that are STT inclusive or STT/VAT inclusive or separately depending on the record keeping system adopted.
 However, adequate records must be kept for audit purposes.

 The courts can impose a maximum fine of FJ$15,000 or to imprisonment for a term not exceeding 12 months or to both a fine and imprisonment for the following offences:

 Guidelines for calculating STT